“I don’t even know where this leaves me…”

 “You still don’t get it,” Marty said.
 “No, you’re not a doctor, a lawyer, a candlestick maker.
 That oneness you’re looking for, that sense of purpose….
 It can’t be found by what you do.”
 She paced across Luce’s backyard, small but Zen-tranquil.
 Her sister couldn’t even see the connection – Luce designed this space.
 She was a flame that didn’t see her own light.
 Could not sense her inherent worth…and nothing Marty said would ever give it to her.
 “I’ve got a dare for you.”

 Luce blanched but rose to the challenge.
-“Lay it on me.”
+“What?”

 “I dare you to stop running.
 To stay with whatever comes up, good, bad, numbing, terrifying, boring.
 For ten minutes a day, stay with it and see what lies underneath.
 Meet the shit that you avoid – see just how empty this yawning emptiness really is.”